PetrMokrov/VonNeuman_machine/AssemblerCommandList.md

 ## Example

-This is the simple program, written using assembler This function computes the n-th number of fibbonachi
+This is the simple program, written using assembler.
+This function computes the n-th number of fibbonachi

 ```